-The two-time EIWA Coach of the Year has coached 19 All-American's, including at least one in each of that last seven seasons, and two national champions in Jesse Jantzen '04 and J.P.
-O'Connor '10 during his 18 seasons at the helm of the Crimson.
-Before Weiss took the reins of the program, Harvard boasted just seven All-American's in almost 80 years.
+The two-time EIWA Coach of the Year has mentored two national champions, 16 EIWA champions and 19 All-American's during his 20 seasons at the helm of the Crimson, creating a culture of excellence never seen before.
+Prior to Weiss' arrival in Cambridge, Harvard boasted just seven All-American's in almost 80 years.

-Harvard won the National Wrestling Coaches Association (NWCA) Top Grade Point Average award in 2010 and 2011, and in 2011 broke the record for highest team GPA with a 3.51, a mark established in 1991.
-The Crimson finished this season ranked second in the team rankings and has placed in the top 10 of the team standings nine times under Weiss.
+Harvard won the National Wrestling Coaches Association (NWCA) Top Grade Point Average award in 2010, 2011 and 2013, and in 2011 broke the record for highest team GPA with a 3.51, a mark established in 1991.
+The Crimson finished 2011-12 ranked second in the team rankings and has placed in the top 10 of the team standings nine times under Weiss.

 Weiss received the Bob Bubb Coacing Excellence Award in 2009 for the accomplishments that he and his team made in the classroom and in competition.
 The award is presented annually to one coach across each division of collegiate wrestling, and is intended to recognize an outstanding coach who epitomizes the qualities and characteristics of a role model and mentor for developing young student-athletes.
 Weiss was one of two recipients of the United States Marine Corps Excellence in Leadership Award in 2007.
 The United States Marine Corps Excellence in Leadership Award is presented yearly to a collegiate and high school coach that represents the core values of the United States Marine Corps in their passion for wrestling and leadership.
 Weiss was also named the Wrestling USA 2008 Massachusetts Person of the Year.
 He received the honor not only for his coaching at Harvard but his support and development of the sport on the youth level.
 His work with Massachusetts Junior National team and clinics has raised the level of training, technique and competition throughout the state.
 In the summer of 2011, he participated in the first Student-Athlete Development Coaches Forum held in Lake Buena Vista, Fla.